jonrau1/ElectricEye/README.md

                                   specify multiple with additional arguments:
                                   -o csv -o postgresql -o slack  [default: ocsf_stdout]
-  -of, --output-file TEXT         For file outputs such as JSON and CSV, the
+  -of, --output-file TEXT         For file outputs such as JSON, CSV, and
-                                  name of the file, DO NOT SPECIFY .file_type [default: output] -lo, --list-options             Lists all valid Output options -lch, --list-checks             Prints a table of Auditors, Checks, and Check descriptions to stdout - use this
+                                  Parquet, the name of the file, DO NOT SPECIFY .file_type  [default: output] -lo, --list-options             Lists all valid Output options -lch, --list-checks             Prints a table of Auditors, Checks, and Check descriptions to stdout - use this